gazebosim/gz-sim/tutorials/point_cloud_to_mesh.md

 \page pointcloud Converting a Point Cloud to a 3D Model

 In this tutorial, you will learn how to convert a point cloud to a 3D model using the open source software CloudCompare.
-This skill will allow you to turn raw point cloud data into mesh files you can then use in your Ignition simulations.
+This skill will allow you to turn raw point cloud data into mesh files you can then use in your Gazebo simulations.

 ## Prerequisites